suse-edge/edge-image-builder/README.md

   for assembling/generating the components used in the build which will persist after EIB finishes.
 This may also be specified to another location within a mounted volume.
 The directory will contain subdirectories storing the respective artifacts of the different builds as well as cached copies of certain downloaded files.
-* `--validate` - If specified, the specified image definition and configuration directory will be checked to ensure the build can proceed, however the image will not actually be built.

 ## Testing Images